oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

     return classified, unclassified
 ```

 The team leaned in as you sketched out the next steps.
-“Once we separate these reads by barcode, we’ll have clean, sample-specific datasets ready for analysis.”
+"Once we separate these reads by barcode, we’ll have clean, sample-specific datasets ready for analysis."

-“Just don’t mix them up again,” Kai joked, nudging the pile of notes on your desk.
+"Just don’t mix them up again," Kai joked, nudging the pile of notes on your desk.